moby/moby/docs/sources/docker-hub/official_repos.md

 * Issues & Contribution Info

 #### Overview & links

+This section should provide:

-A section providing (a) an overview of the software contained in the image, similar to the introduction in a Wikipedia entry and (b) a selection of links to outside resources that help to describe the software.
+* an overview of the software contained in the image, similar to the introduction in a Wikipedia entry,

+* a selection of links to outside resources that help to describe the software,

-This section *must* also include a link to the `Dockerfile`.
+* a *mandatory* link to the `Dockerfile`.

 #### How-to/usage
 A section that describes how to run and use the image, including common use